oakink/OakInk/README.md

-This repo contains the **OakInk data toolkit (oikit)** -- a Python package that provides data preprocessing, splitting, and visualization tools for the OakInk knowledge repository.
+This repo contains the **OakInk data toolkit (oikit)** -- a Python package that provides data loading, splitting, and visualization tools for the OakInk knowledge repository.

 OakInk contains three parts:
 * **OakBase:** Object Affordance Knowledge (Oak) base, including objects' part-level segmentation and attributes.